Arson blamed in Long Island wildfire that scorched 1,100 acres

-* Registrars of deeds have been instructed to give effect to court order

-NEW YORK May 3 New York state authorities are blaming arson for a wildfire this month that burned 1,100 acres (445 hectares), destroyed three homes and injured three firefighters in Long Island's Suffolk County.
+NEW YORK New York state authorities are blaming arson for a wildfire this month that burned 1,100 acres, destroyed three homes and injured three firefighters in Long Island's Suffolk County.

 One of the state's worst wildfires in recent history, the blaze also destroyed a commercial building and damaged several other structures after it started on April 9 and before it was fully contained on April 12, the newspaper Newsday reported.